RiccardoMearini/UrmaDealGenie/README.md

 _First off, **SORRY** this is so complicated!!
 I'm working on making this one-click!_

 To install and configure the Urma Deal Genie console application:
-1. Download and unzip the release [UrmaDealGenieApp-beta-2.2.zip](https://github.com/UrmaGurd/UrmaDealGenie/releases/download/app-beta-2.2/UrmaDealGenieApp-beta-2.2.zip file to a local folder
+1. Download [UrmaDealGenieApp release files](https://github.com/UrmaGurd/UrmaDealGenie/releases/tag/app-2.3 ) depending on your operating system file to a local folder, e.g. `c:\UrmaDealGenieApp`
+   - `dealrules.json`
+   - `UrmaDealGenieApp-win10-x64.exe`, or `UrmaDealGenieApp-osx-x64` or `UrmaDealGenieApp-linux-x64`
-2. Find and edit the `dealrules.json` to match your bots.
+4. Edit `dealrules.json` file on your machine to match your bots.
 See [docs/ExampleConfigs.md](./docs/ExampleConfigs.md) for example configs with detailed explanations of rule settings
-3. Open a command/terminal window:
+5. Open a command/terminal window:
    - On Windows go to Start->Command Prompt
    - On Mac launch Terminal
+   - On Linux...
+I dunno, google it?
-   - navigate to the folder you unzipped files to (e.g. `cd UrmaDealGenieApp`)
+   - navigate to the folder you downloaded the files to (e.g. `cd UrmaDealGenieApp`)
-4. In the console/terminal window, set environment variables for the APIKEY and SECRET
+6. In the console/terminal window, set environment variables for the APIKEY and SECRET
    - Windows
      ```
      set APIKEY=YOUR_API_KEY_HERE